rtang2100/Personal-Website/content/authors/admin/_index.md

   - Brain-Body Interaction
   - Lifestyle Intervention
 education:
-  - area: PhD in Psychological & Brain Sciences
+  - area: PhD in Psychological & Brain Sciences, 2021
     institution: Washington University
     date_start:
     date_end: 2021
   - area: BSc in Psychology
-    institution: The University of Texas at Austin
+    institution: The University of Texas at Austin, 2014
     date_start:
     date_end: 2014
 ---

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am an Assistant Professor of Psychological and Brain Sciences at Texas A&M University.
+My research focuses on understanding cognitive functions across young and older adulthood, especially brain mechanisms and risk factors that lead to differential cognitive trajectories in aging (healthy vs. pathological/Alzheimer's disease).
+Moreover, I study how lifestyle interventions may promote cognitive function across the lifespan.
+In my research, I use a variety of techniques, including cognitive assessments, experience sampling, multimodal neuroimaging (functional, structural, diffusion MRI), computational neuroscience methods, and blood-based biomarkers.
+Currently, I lead the Lifespan Health Neuroscience Lab at Texas A&M University.

+In my free time, I enjoy traveling, eating great food and desserts, and photography.